 - BEFORE you charge, ALWAYS confirm that the charger settings exactly match the type (chemistry), specification, and configuration of the battery to be charged.
-DO NOT exceed the maximum manufacturer recommended charge rate. - DO NOT attempt to charge non-rechargeable batteries (explosion hazard), batteries that have an internal charge circuit or a protection circuit, batteries that have been altered from original manufacturer configuration, or batteries that have missing or unreadable labels, preventing you from properly identifying the battery type and specifications. - ALWAYS use a Traxxas iD charger to charge Traxxas iD batteries.
-DO NOT use a non-Traxxas charger to charge Traxxas iD batteries.
-It is not recommended, but if you choose to use a non-Traxxas charger or battery, read and follow all of the manufacturer's warnings and instructions. - DO NOT let any exposed battery contacts or wires touch each other.
-This will cause the battery to short circuit and create the risk of fire.
+DO NOT exceed the maximum manufacturer recommended charge rate. - DO NOT attempt to charge batteries that have an internal charge circuit or a protection circuit, batteries that have been altered from original manufacturer configuration, or batteries that have missing or unreadable labels, preventing you from properly identifying the battery type and specifications. - ALWAYS use a Traxxas iD charger to charge Traxxas iD batteries. - DO NOT let any exposed battery contacts or wires touch each other.
+This will cause the battery to short circuit and create the risk of fire. - While charging or discharging, place the battery (all types of batteries) in a fire retardant/fire proof container and on a nonflammable surface such as concrete.